Here’s another Oldie for Your Weekend!!

 Zacchaeus must have been so amazed!!

-Now the Jews did not converse with sinners, like Zacchaeus (publicans).
+Now the Hebrew people did not converse with sinners, like Zacchaeus (publicans).
 I would imagine that besides his own household and his employees, who were required to talk to him, he was not spoken too at all, publicly.

 So when Jesus came into town, acknowledging this sinner by name, proclaiming that He MUST stay at his house, Zaccheaus quickly climbed down; with a penitent heart and begins confessing all of his wrongdoing and declaring that he will make retribution for his sin of theft against the poor, according to the Law.